 The articles most frequently supplied to the poor were clothes, or the materials with which to make them.
 Some women could sew for themselves or were paid to sew for others.
 Sometimes a length of cloth would be bought and divided between several people.
-In one instant "a piece for gounds for the poor", containing 19 and three quarter yards, was obtained by the overseer and five women and girls had lengths from it.
-At other times overseers bought 12 ells (1 ell =1 and a quarter yards) of cloth for linings and shifts, 22 and a half yards of drugget (coarse wool) for petticoats and gowns and 20 yards of check for aprons.
-Women's gowns often had short sleeves and were low cut, a kerchief being worn round the shoulders, and the skirt was sometimes open in front to show the petiicoat or undercoat.
+In one instant "a peice for Gounds for the Poor", containing 193/4 yards, was obtained by the overseer and five women and girls had lengths from it.
+At other times overseers bought 12 ells (1 ell =11/4 yards) of cloth for linings and shifts, 221/2 yards of drugget (coarse wool) for petticoats and gowns, and 20 yards of check for aprons.
+Women's gowns often had short sleeves and were low cut, a kerchief being worn round the shoulders, and the skirt was sometimes open in front to show the petticoat or undercoat.
 The latter could be worn, without a gown over it, but with a bodice which might be hip length.
 Materials for these garments were wool, like bays, serge, drugget or cabblet, or linsey woolsey (linen and wool mixture) or dowlas (coarse linen), and the bodice was normally lined.
 Women kept money in a pair of pockets hanging from a tape tied round the waist under the outer garment and accessible through placket holes in the gown or undercoat.
 The undergarments were a shift and either cloth or leather stays (often called a pair of bodies).
 When stays were leather the shoemaker had to be employed to mend them.
 Caps (mop-caps) were worn indoors, while hats and bonnets were for outdoors.
 Ann Chambers on one occasion was given two night caps, another girl a blue mantle (which however might have been an apron), and another a cloak, but these items were not normally deemed necessary for the poor.

-In November 1777 Hannah Haward was given by Thomas Hodges, overseer, from his own shop, 6 and a quarter yards of stuff (coarse wood) at 9d. a yard for a Widow Penney on the same day needed 8 yards of stuff at 10d. a yard and a shilling's worth of lining.
+In November 1777 Hannah Haward was given by Thomas Hodges, overseer, from his own shop, 61⁄4 yards of stuff (coarse wool) at 9d. a yard for a gown, 3 yards of worsted for the lining and 31⁄2 yards of binding, while Widow Penney on the same day needed 8 yards of stuff at 10d. a yard and a shilling's worth of lining.
 A month later Hannah's sister Mary, being sent to Ulting as a servant, was fitted out by Mr. Hodges with a set of clothes.
-Her gown and bodice-lining required 7 yards of stuff at 6s.10d. and cost ls to be make up for her.
-She had 2 and a half yards of bays at 1s. a yard for an undercoat, and a pair of stays costing 7s.
+Her gown and bodice-lining required 7 yards of stuff at 6s.10d. and cost 1s. to be make up for her.
+She had 21⁄2 yards of bays at 1s. a yard for an undercoat, and a pair of stays costing 7s.
 Presumably she already owned one or more shifts for none was bought.
-Two pairs of stockings (probably woollen) cost 2s. and elevenpence halfpenny, to handkerchiefs 1s and two and a half pennies, and two caps with borders 1s.2d.
-A coarse apron and strings was given her together with 2 and a half yards of check for two better aprons and the "Three tapes and strings for the check aprons".
+Two pairs of stockings (probably woollen) cost 2s.
+111⁄2d., two handkerchiefs 1s 21⁄2d., and two caps with borders 1s.2d.
+A coarse apron and strings was given her, together with 21⁄2 yards of check for two better aprons and the "Threed tapes and Strings for the Check Aprons".
 Either she or her sister had previously had a piece of material and binding for making pockets.
 This outfit, costing a total of £1.13.4., was completed by one pair of shoes and a pair of pattens (wooden overshoes with a metal ring raising them out of the mud).